weibowen555/COSE_/README.md

 - **R-Zero**, **Multi-Agent Evolve (MAE)** — the closest related self-evolving baselines we compare against

-The 19-benchmark evaluation suite and the gpt-4.1-nano-based judge infrastructure are inherited from AZR; we use them unchanged so that COSE numbers are directly comparable to published AZR / R-Zero / MAE numbers.
+The benchmark evaluation suite and the gpt-4.1-nano-based judge infrastructure are inherited from AZR; we use them unchanged so that COSE numbers are directly comparable to published AZR / R-Zero / MAE numbers.